 Did you all have a happy Mother’s Day?
 Mine was pretty good: pancakes and handmade cards and sticky hugs, followed by all the usual sibling squabbles, house-trashing and running out of milk and patience.
 Life with little ones isn’t exactly a day at the spa, you know?
 But I didn’t think much of it...until I went on Facebook.

 As I clicked through update after update about breakfast in bed, bouquets of roses, mimosas, picnics and doting families, I started to feel worse and worse.
 My husband’s homemade pancakes paled in comparison to brunch at a fancy restaurant.
 (Partly because we were out of maple syrup…again.)
 And why were her kids smiling and wearing matching outfits while mine wouldn’t even agree to be photographed together?
-And how did she get away with leaving the kids at home to spend a whole weekend with girlfriends when MY husband couldn’t even grasp the concept of letting me sleep in?
+How did she get away with leaving the kids at home to spend a whole weekend with girlfriends when my husband couldn’t even grasp the concept of letting me sleep in?
 (Hint for dads: You have to close the bedroom door when you get up and lock the kids out!
-Otherwise, they are dive-bombing us in our beds the minute your back is turned.)
+Otherwise, they’re dive-bombing us in our beds the minute your back is turned.)

 This Facebook-induced angst is a real thing, something many moms I know suffer from.
-Here’s my two cents on how to handle it if social media is sending you into Negative Nelly territory.
+Here’s my two cents on what to do when social media posts start harshing your Mother's Day vibe.
 Remember:

 So that’s exactly what I did.
 We ordered in, by the way.
 And I left the dishes for my husband.
 Maybe I should thank him on Facebook.